-- 5.26 To ensure that the approval of the Cabinet is obtained before any negotiations are concluded to work for third parties. - 5.27 To maintain a register of all contracts entered into with third parties in accordance with procedures specified by the Director of Finance. - 5.28 To ensure that appropriate insurance arrangements are made. - 5.29 To ensure that the authority is not put at risk from any bad debts. - 5.30 To ensure that no contract is subsidised by the authority. - 5.31 To ensure that, wherever possible, payment is received in advance of the delivery of the service.
+- 5.26 To ensure that the approval of the Cabinet is obtained before any negotiations are concluded to work for third parties. - 5.27 To maintain a register of all contracts entered into with third parties in accordance with procedures specified by the Corporate Director Finance and Resources. - 5.28 To ensure that appropriate insurance arrangements are made. - 5.29 To ensure that the authority is not put at risk from any bad debts. - 5.30 To ensure that no contract is subsidised by the authority. - 5.31 To ensure that, wherever possible, payment is received in advance of the delivery of the service. - 5.32 To ensure that the service area/unit has the appropriate expertise to undertake the contract.

-- 5.32 To ensure that the service area/unit has the appropriate expertise to undertake the contract. - 5.33 To ensure that such contracts do not impact adversely upon the services provided for the authority. - 5.34 To ensure that all contracts are properly documented. - 5.35 To provide appropriate information to the Director of Finance to enable a note to be entered into the statement of accounts.
+- 5.33 To ensure that such contracts do not impact adversely upon the services provided for the authority. - 5.34 To ensure that all contracts are properly documented. - 5.35 To provide appropriate information to the Corporate Director Finance and Resources to enable a note to be entered into the statement of accounts.

-SECTION 7

-CONTRACT PROCEDURE RULES
+SECTION 7 CONTRACT PROCEDURE RULES